Organic and Chemical Nutrients: Start Your Plant’s Day Right

 Compost (3-1-2) is very similar to what happens in nature when leaves and assorted other plant material winds up on the ground when nobody is around to rake it up.
 Blood meal (12-0-0) and alfalfa meal (2-1-2) are two other organic fertilizers that are based on things found to supply natural setting plants with nutrition.

 As these things decompose (or compost), bacteria and fungi convert them into ammonia (NH3) and ammonium.
-Another organic source of ammonia is the waste products of animals, which contain N in the form of urea (CO(NH2)2).
-The urea is converted to ammonia by bacteria using the enzyme ureasec.
+Another organic source of ammonia is the waste products of animals, which contain nitrogen in the form of urea (CO(NH2)2).
+The urea is converted to ammonia by bacteria using the enzyme urease.

 Regardless of the source, if the ammonia is exposed to acidic conditions (pH less than 7) it picks up another hydrogen (H) atom and converts to ammonium—this part of why pH can have an effect on plant growth; if the pH is too high, this conversion is inhibited.
 Beneficial bacteria then convert the ammonium to nitrate, which can then be used by the garden plants.